mateo-io/web-resources/README.md

 Tim Ferris' book `Tools of Titans` summary and notes.
 Haven't read the book but this summary is enough for most people.
 Like everything treat it with a grain of salt.
 Correlation does not mean causation, and if you do everything these super successful people do, chances are you are still not going to be super successful :) [Link](https://www.toomas.net/2017/01/19/the-ultimate-tim-ferriss-tools-of-titans-book-summary-notes-review/)

+*Take care of your hands* RSI is a thing and the best treatment is to don't get it in the first place.
+Once you've gotten it you can get to the point where you need frequent breaks so you arm doesn't hurt.

+Hand exercise for professional gamers. [url](https://i.imgur.com/5vktp17.jpg)

+### Business

+Good list with marketing, copywriting and general business advice [Stacking the bricks | Growing your business](https://stackingthebricks.com/guides/growing-your-biz/)